parevalo/tstools-online/installation.md

 # Step 4: Set up GEE credentials

-After activating the environment, set up the credentials using the following
+If you've never used Google Earth Engine through the python API in your computer, you will need to set up credentials.
+For that,
-command:
+type:

-`python -c "import ee; ee.Initialize()"`
+`earthengine authenticate`

-If no credentials are found (if you've never done this before) an error will appear with the instructions on how to create the new credentials.
-The steps involve opening a web page where you must sign in with the Google Account associated with GEE.
+It will open a web page where you must sign in with the Google account associated with GEE.
+Once authorized, the page will provide an authorization code.
+Copy and paste it in the terminal where the script is running.
+If done properly, it should say "Successfully saved authorization token".
-You will authorize access and the page will provide an authorization code.
-You will copy and paste it in the terminal where the script is running.

 More details can be found [here.](https://developers.google.com/earth-engine/python_install_manual#setting-up-authentication-credentials)

 # Step 5: Test the GEE installation